-I’ll be starting my posts on our trip to Tortuga Bay shortly, but I’ll be moving at a slower pace.
+During recovery, I’ll be moving at a slower pace.
 I like to think I’m once again on “island time!”
-Stay tuned!

 All words and images ©2006-2017 Wendy G. Gunderson.
 Any use without written permission is prohibited.
 For licensing information, please send inquiries via the Contact page.